godotengine/godot-docs/classes/class_poolcolorarray.rst

 Description
 -----------

 Array of Color, Contains colors.
 Optimized for memory usage, can't fragment the memory.
+Note that this type is passed by value and not by reference.

 Member Function Description
 ---------------------------